mggg/GerryChain/docs/user/quickstart.rst

 Before we can start running Markov chains, you'll need to:

 * Install ``gerrychain`` from PyPI by running ``pip install gerrychain`` in a terminal.
-* Download and unzip MGGG's `shapefile of Massachusetts's 2002-2010 precincts`_ from GitHub.
+* Download and unzip MGGG's `shapefile of Pennsylvania's VTDs`_ from GitHub.
-* Open your favorite Python environment (JupyterLab, IPython, or just a ``.py`` file in your favorite editor) in the directory containing the ``MA_precincts_02_10.shp`` file from the ``.zip`` that you downloaded and unzipped.
+* Open your favorite Python environment (JupyterLab, IPython, or just a ``.py`` file in your favorite editor) in the directory containing the ``PA_VTD.shp`` file from the ``.zip`` that you downloaded and unzipped.

-.. _`shapefile of Massachusetts's 2002-2010 precincts`: https://github.com/mggg-states/MA-shapefiles/blob/master/MA_precincts_02_10.zip
+.. _`shapefile of Pennsylvania's VTDs`: https://github.com/mggg-states/PA-shapefiles/blob/master/PA/PA_VTD.zip

 ..
 TODO: conda instructions